ZhaoZeyu1995/openfst-python-documentation/docs/source/tutorial.rst

   :class: highlight

-To use openfst-python, first install it with :shell:`pip`:
+To use openfst-python, we can simply install it with :shell:`pip`:

 .. code-block:: console